CS157A-Team18/CS157A-Team18/README.md

 + Performance
     - Retrieving data from the database should be under five seconds under the stable internet connection.
-    - The website should be updated instantly whenever the user make changes.
+    - The website should be updated instantly whenever the user makes changes.
     - Users will be able to find all items that are related to their searches.

 ### Bibliography